 National Archives Reference Information Paper No. 99.
 A good starting point for Chinese-American researchers.

 Chinese in California, 1850-1925

-This Library of Congress American Memory collection illustrates 19th and early 20th century Chinese immigration to California through about 8000 images and pages of primary source materials.
+This collection from the Bancroft Library of the University of California Berkeley illustrates 19th and early 20th century Chinese immigration to California through about 8000 images and pages of primary source materials.